Daniele Scasciafratte

 • Type: Integer, Float, Text, Array, Boolean etc

-• Standard Library + Builtins (with internal automated tests)
+• Standard Library (Amber) + Builtins (with internal automated tests)

-• Editor support for VS Code, Zed and Vim (initial)
+• Editor support with plugin for VS Code, Zed and Vim

 Roadmap